engr-advising/engr-advising.github.io/docs/_sources/internships.rst.txt

 ********************
 Career Services is available to assist you in finding, applying for, and interviewing for internships.

-	* Their `webpage <https://www.sunymaritime.edu/student-life/career-services>`_ has important dates, as well as a link to Purple Briefcase, which has job listings for many internships.
+	* Their `webpage <https://www.sunymaritime.edu/student-life/career-services>`_ has important dates, as well as a link to Handshake, which has job listings for internships.
 	* Their `BAND page <https://band.us/band/88883903>`_ has upcoming events and job postings.